penumbra-zone/web/packages/ui/README.md

 ```

 Note that we do not use unit tests to test the visual appearance of components; that's a job better suited to screenshot testing, which we may implement in the future.

+### Use the `useDensity()` hook to control component density.

+Components should never accept a `density` prop to control their density.
+This ensures that all components in a given density context will be rendered with the same density.